sohanemon/marko.nvim/README.md

 - **Buffer marks (a-z)**: Local to the current buffer, lost when buffer is closed
 - **Global marks (A-Z)**: Persist across files and vim sessions

+### Virtual Text

+When enabled, marks are displayed as virtual text in your code:
+- Set a mark with `ma`, `mB`, etc. and see the indicator appear immediately
+- Virtual text shows both buffer marks (blue) and global marks (red)
+- Toggle virtual text on/off with `:MarkoToggleVirtual`

 ## ⚙️ Configuration

 ```lua